 Try lying on your stomach with both legs extended behind you for a more intense stretch.
 Bend one knee and bring your foot up towards your back, using your hands to help guide it.
 You should feel a bit along the front and inside of your leg.
 Hold this position for 30 seconds before repeating with the other leg.

-If you have any pain or discomfort during these exercises, stop and see a doctor.
-Remember to always warm-up before stretching, and never force your body into a position that causes pain.
-With regular stretching and exercise, you can help relieve femoral nerve compression or injury symptoms.
+Stop and see a doctor if you have any pain or discomfort during these exercises.
+Always warm up before stretching, and never force your body into a position that causes pain.
+Regular stretching and exercise can help relieve femoral nerve compression or injury symptoms.

 How Do I Test for a Pinched Femoral Nerve?

 When diagnosing femoral neuropathy, your doctor will look for weakness in specific muscles that receive sensation from the femoral nerve.
 They will also check for any changes in feeling in the front part of the thigh and the middle part of the leg.

 Nerve conduction studies and electromyography (EMG) is the most commonly used tests to diagnose femoral neuropathy.
 Nerve conduction studies measure your nerves’ electrical activity and can help determine if there is damage to the nerve itself.
 EMG measures your muscles’ electrical activity and can help determine if the nerve is damaged or if there is another problem causing the muscle weakness.
 MRI and CT scans may also rule out other causes of your symptoms, such as a herniated disc or a tumor.
 In some cases, surgery may be necessary to treat femoral neuropathy.
 However, most people with this condition can manage their symptoms with medication and lifestyle changes.